andersblehr/andersblehr.github.io/index.md

 layout: home
 ---

-I am an independent developer with over 25 years consulting and IT experience.
+I am an independent software developer with over 25 years consulting and IT experience.
 I have worked as a developer, technical architect, solution architect, project manager, and have held a number of management positions.

 Since 2012 I am again working full time as a developer.